MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/install.md

 4. Configure any further installation settings as appropriate for your environment.
 5. When ready to install Visual Studio, click the *Install* button.

-Once the installation is complete, you can start using Dotfuscator CE.
-For details, see [the Getting Started page of the full Dotfuscator CE User Guide][get-started].
+Once the installation is complete, you can start using Dotfuscator Community.
+For details, see [the Getting Started page of the full Dotfuscator Community User Guide][get-started].

 ## See also

-[This topic in the full Dotfuscator CE User Guide]: https://www.preemptive.com/dotfuscator/ce/docs/help/
+[This topic in the full Dotfuscator Community User Guide]: https://www.preemptive.com/dotfuscator/ce/docs/help/

 <!-- Copyright © 2019 PreEmptive Solutions, LLC -->